neddington/github-androidstudio-intro/README.md

    * See the difference between `git log` and `git log --oneline`

 ## Work with Remote GitHub repositories
-### use the Canvas document to complete the exercise with a partner
+### use the Canvas document to complete the exercise with a programming partner
+1. The person in your team with a GitHub account should "drive" first
-1. Fork and Clone this GitHub repository
+2. Fork and Clone this GitHub repository
 3. Use both the terminal and Android Studio to work with Git
+3. Each person in your group should make at least two commits
 4. Push your changes to GitHub
 5. Submit the URL for your updated repo in Canvas